charlesb/CDF-workshop/README.md

 ![Syslog message](images/syslog-json.png)

+## Process sentiment analysis on tweets

-## Apply for Twitter developer account
+### Apply for Twitter developer account (skip this if you have a dev account already)

 Visit [Twitter developer page](https://developer.twitter.com/en/apply-for-access.html) and click on Apply for a developer account.
 If you don't have a Twitter account, sign up.